Bioinformatics7181/AttnTAP/README.md

 AttnTAP: An attention-fused BiLSTM model used to predict TCR-peptide binding accuracy
 ------------------------------------------------------------------------

-AttnTAP is a dual-input deep learning framework for improving the prediction accuracy of TCR recognition of peptides.
-We employ a bi-directional LSTM (BiLSTM) model coupled with feature representations of embedding matrix and attention mechanism.
+In this study, we developed a dual-input deep learning framework combining bi-directional long short term memory (BiLSTM) and multi-layer perceptron (MLP), named AttnTAP, to extract TCR and peptide features separately and perform TCR-peptide binding prediction.

 ![](Figure/AttnTAP.png)